Cedarwood Essential Oil: Benefits, Uses, and Blends

 - Limonene: Limonene is most common in citrus fruits, though also present in some other essential oils such as cedarwood.
 Studies indicate this component is an effective antioxidant and anti-inflammatory agent.

-Cedarwood Essential Oil for Wholesale Use
+Cedarwood Essential Oil Uses: For Wholesale Purposes

 - Olfactory - if you choose this method of aromatherapy, the easiest way is to use a diffuser.
 Diffusers can be either passive or active, it’s your choice.
 Passive diffusers include reeds, candle diffusers, jewelry, ceramics, and stones.
 Active diffusers use a type of stimulus to work, such as electricity or airflow.